Robotistan/REX-8in1-V2/Usage of ESP32 With Arduino IDE/README.md

 ## Usage of ESP32 With Arduino IDE
 Because of its high processing power and useful functions, ESP32 is highly preferred among many microcontrollers and development boards.
-Let's learn how to use ESP32 and install ESP32 library.
+Let's learn how to use ESP32 and install the ESP32 library.

 ## Installing ESP32 in Arduino IDE
-To install ESP32 board in your Arduino IDE, follow the steps below.
+To install the ESP32 board in your Arduino IDE, follow the steps below.

 - In Arduino IDE, go to File>Preferences